vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the morning, I went to the Walgreens on Gilman Street to buy toiletries.
 I checked out at 8:29 AM.

+## Tuesday November 24

+In the afternoon I went to Mehak Indian Cuisine to pick up an online order.
+I had very limited contact.